zhengying-liu/autodl-contrib/file_format/README.md

 - videos: `.avi`, `.mp4`
 - audios: `.mp3`, `.wav`

+It is preferred that all examples in one dataset share the **same size** (e.g. height and width).
+If the examples are sequences, they don't have to share the same length.
+In all cases, please try to indicate these info (at least the shared height and width of the examples) in a file containing metadata, with filename following glob pattern `*metadata*`.

 If you want to contribute data in `.txt` type, you need to provide **tokenized data**, after some typical pre-processing in NLP (stemming, lemmatization, stopwords removing, argumentation, etc).
 Then each examples is represented by a **series of integers** which are indexes of words.
 [An example](https://github.com/zhengying-liu/autodl-contrib/tree/master/file_format/randomtext) of such text datasets can be found in this directory too.

 ## Carefully Name Your Files